clustervision/trinityX/packages/README.rst

 .. vim: si:et:ts=4:sw=4:tw=80

-:Name:          trinityX local repository
+:Name:          TrinityX local repository
 :Post script:   local-repo.sh
 :Priority:      optional

-trinityX local repository
+TrinityX local repository
 =========================

-During the trinityX controller installation, the optional ``local-repo.sh`` script can create a local RPM repository to install custom-built packages or to work around the lack of connectivity.
+During the TrinityX controller installation, the optional ``local-repo.sh`` script can create a local RPM repository to install custom-built packages or to work around the lack of connectivity.

 It does this by copying the contents of the ``packages`` directory (which contains this file) as-is.
 Therefore the directory must contain a ready-to-use repository in its top level.
-When preparing the installation media for trinityX, don't forget to run a command like this one::
+When preparing the installation media for TrinityX, don't forget to run a command like this one::

     createrepo -v --update --compress-type bz2 /path/to/packages